Military history of the Russian Empire: Russian imperial expansion and maturation

 Catherine II's reign featured imperial expansion, which brought the empire huge new territories in the south and west; and internal consolidation.
 Following the outbreak of the Russo-Turkish War with the Ottoman Empire in 1768, the parties agreed to the Treaty of Kuchuk-Kainarji in 1774.
 By that treaty, Russia acquired an outlet to the Black Sea, and the Crimean Tatars became independent of the Ottomans.
+During this war, the Russians inflicted the most crushing naval defeat in the history of Russian military: the battle of Chesma.
 In 1783 Catherine annexed the Crimea, helping to spark the next Russo-Turkish War with the Ottoman Empire, which began in 1787.
 By the Treaty of Jassy in 1792, Russia expanded southward to the Dniestr river.
 The terms of the treaty fell far short of the goals of Catherine's reputed "Greek project": the expulsion of the Ottomans from Europe and the renewal of a Byzantine Empire under Russian control.
 The Ottoman Empire no longer posed a serious threat to Russia, however, and had to tolerate an increasing Russian influence over the Balkans.

 Partition of Poland

 Russia's westward expansion under Catherine resulted from the partitioning of Poland.
 As Poland became increasingly weak in the eighteenth century, each of its neighbors—Russia, Prussia, and Austria—tried to place its own candidate on the Polish throne.
 In 1772 the three agreed on an initial partition of Polish territory, by which Russia received parts of Belarus and Livonia.
 After the partition, Poland initiated an extensive reform program, which included a democratic constitution that alarmed reactionary factions in Poland and in Russia.
 Using the danger of radicalism as an excuse, the same three powers abrogated the constitution and in 1793 again stripped Poland of territory.
 This time Russia obtained most of Belarus and Ukraine west of the Dnieper river.
 The 1793 partition led to an anti-Russian and anti-Prussian uprising in Poland, which ended with the third partition in 1795.
-As a result, Poland disappeared from the international political map.
+The Russians took Praga, a suburb of Warsaw, after a fierce battle.
+As a result of the third partition, Poland disappeared from the international political map.

 Although the partitioning of Poland greatly added to Russia's territory and prestige, it also created new difficulties.
 Having lost Poland as a buffer, Russia now had to share borders with both Prussia and Austria.
 In addition, the empire became more ethnically heterogeneous as it absorbed large numbers of Poles, Ukrainians, Belarusians, and Jews.
 The fate of the Ukrainians and Belarusians, who primarily worked as serfs, changed little at first under Russian rule.
 Roman Catholic Poles resented their loss of independence, however, and proved difficult to integrate.